wp-plugins/push-notifications-for-wp/readme.txt

 = Can You Build The Apps For Me? =

 Yes.
 We’re a team of mobile developers.
-We created a [pre-packaged Android app](http://www.delitestudio.com/product/android-app-for-wordpress/), and we put our expertise to work on custom projects for companies that need great apps.
+We created native [Android](http://www.delitestudio.com/wordpress/push-notifications-for-wordpress/push-notifications-library-for-android/) and [iOS](http://www.delitestudio.com/wordpress/push-notifications-for-wordpress/push-notifications-library-for-ios/) libraries, a [pre-packaged Android app](http://www.delitestudio.com/product/android-app-for-wordpress/), and we put our expertise to work on custom projects for companies that need great apps.
 Interested?
 [Contact us](http://www.delitestudio.com/contact/).

 = Getting Started =

 1. Build your iOS, Android, and/or Fire OS apps.
-Being a mobile developer, you should know how to do that (or use our [pre-packaged Android app](http://www.delitestudio.com/product/android-app-for-wordpress/), or [request a quote from our team](http://www.delitestudio.com/contact/)).
+Being a mobile developer, you should know how to do that (or use our [Android](http://www.delitestudio.com/wordpress/push-notifications-for-wordpress/push-notifications-library-for-android/) and [iOS](http://www.delitestudio.com/wordpress/push-notifications-for-wordpress/push-notifications-library-for-ios/) libraries, our [pre-packaged Android app](http://www.delitestudio.com/product/android-app-for-wordpress/), or [request a quote from our team](http://www.delitestudio.com/contact/)).
 2. Install this plugin on your WordPress site.
 3. Change the WordPress permalink structure (Settings → Permalinks) from "default" to one of the so-called "pretty" permalinks.
 4. Enable push notifications on the plugin's settings page (providing required certificates and keys).